cfpb/hmda-pilot/COMMON_QUESTIONS.md

  The HMDA Pilot tool will validate syntactical, validity, quality and macro quality edits as described in the [validation edits documentation](http://www.ffiec.gov/hmda/edits.htm) on the FFIEC website.

-1. **What does "Allow HMDA Pilot to store data locally" mean?"**
+1. **What does "Allow HMDA Pilot to store data locally" mean?**

- While the HMDA Pilot tool is running locally inside your browser it requires additional information from CFPB servers to perform certain tasks, such as determining valid values for Metropolital Statistical Areas (MSAs).
+ While the HMDA Pilot tool is running locally inside your browser it requires additional information from CFPB servers to perform certain tasks, such as determining valid values for Metropolitan Statistical Areas (MSAs).
 This back and forth network traffic can slow down the overall validation process.
 Local storage of these resources can speed up this process.
 Checking this option will download approximately 20 MB of census data to your browser, which will help reduce the edit validation processing time if you have 1,000 or more loans.

-1. **How can I delete the local storage when I am done validating my HMDA file?"**
+1. **How can I delete the local storage when I am done validating my HMDA file?**

  When you click "Start Over" or try to navigate away from the HMDA Pilot site, you will receive a message confirming that you would like to navigate back to the beginning of the process or to another website.
 Once you click ok to that confirmation message, the local storage will be removed from your browser.